KhouryFinance/awesome-home-buying/README.md

 - [Reddit: Housing Down Payments 101 by /u/yes_its_him](https://www.reddit.com/r/personalfinance/comments/6tmh6v/housing_down_payments_101/) - A celebrated guide on down payments, how you can source them, and the consequences of a low down payment via private mortgage insurance.
 - [TheMortgageReports: Low to 0 Down-Payment Mortgage Options](https://themortgagereports.com/11306/buy-a-home-with-a-low-downpayment-or-no-downpayment-at-all) - A comprehensive look into the different types of mortgages that allow for less than a 20% down payment.
 - [CFPB: What is Private Mortgage Insurance (PMI)?](https://www.consumerfinance.gov/ask-cfpb/what-is-private-mortgage-insurance-en-122/) - Explains what down-payment brackets will trigger PMI, how it works, how it's paid, and when you can refinance out of it.
+- [Khoury Finance: What is private mortgage insurance (PMI)?](https://wiki.khouryfinance.com/what-is-premium-mortgage-insurance) - Private Mortgage Insurance explainer, how it works, and why you might consider paying 20% down to avoid it.

 ## Commissions
+### About Realtor Commissions
+- [Avoiding Real Estate Commissions](https://wiki.khouryfinance.com/everything-we-know-about-avoiding-real-estate-commissions) - Everything we know about saving on Realtor commissions.
-### Discount Realtors
+### Discount Real-Estate Providers
-- [Khoury Finance - DIY Home Buying](https://www.khouryfinance.com/real-estate) - Save up to 50% of the buyer's side commission by taking on the fun parts of the real-estate process yourself.
+- [Khoury Finance: DIY Home Buying](https://www.khouryfinance.com/real-estate) - Save up to 50% of the buyer's side commission by taking on the fun parts of the real-estate process yourself.

+## Interest Rates
+### Discount Points
+- [Khoury Finance: What is a Mortgage Rate Buydown?](https://wiki.khouryfinance.com/what-is-a-mortgage-rate-buydown) - A primer on mortgage rate buydowns, how they work, and how they can benefit you in the high rate market.

 ## Home Search
 ### Platforms